 CLM Focus: Service Quality

-CLM concept is based in the recognition of unique role of the communities in ensuring access to and quality of healthcare services.
-The common justification for this role states that the communities have unique attributes that can be nurtured and tapped to improve planning and health service delivery at community level, such as the capacity to advocate effectively, play the “watchdog” role, and utilise experiences to advise on what works and what does not.
-It is helpful to reflect on these attributes in order to better understand the actual mechanisms of effective community involvement.
+The CLM concept is based on the recognition of the unique role of the communities in ensuring access to and quality of healthcare services.
+The common justification for this role states that the communities have unique attributes that can be nurtured and tapped to improve planning and health service delivery at community level, including the capacity to advocate effectively, play the “watchdog” role, and utilise experiences to advise on what works and what does not.
+It is helpful to reflect on these attributes to better understand the mechanisms of effective community involvement.

 Lived experience relates to direct experience of being a service beneficiary or a failed beneficiary.
-Recipients of services are particularly sensitive to the characteristics of the service and are best places to advise on what the service or delivery mechanism should look like and what it should not look like.
+Recipients of services are particularly sensitive to the characteristics of the service.
+They are the best places to advise on how the service or delivery mechanism should or should not look.
 The attractiveness of the service to clients is an essential condition of sufficient coverage and achievement of public health objectives.
 The threshold of attractiveness is different for various sub-populations of potential service users and even for specific individuals.
 Vulnerable and marginalised communities have a range of population-specific expectations and requirements for the service to be attractive.
-Here are some of the characteristics that should be taken into account by service providers in order to ensure appropriateness of the services:
+Here are some of the characteristics that should be considered by service providers in order to ensure appropriateness of the services:

-Sensitivity to stigma, psychological/emotional vulnerability.
-Compromised mental health due to a broad variety of additional stressors including criminalisation, stigma, complex relationships with law enforcement, comorbidities.
+Sensitivity to stigma, psychological andemotional vulnerability.
+Compromised mental health due to a broad variety of additional stressors including, criminalisation, stigma, complex relationships with law enforcement and comorbidities.

 Hectic schedules or schedules that do not fit common daily routines of most people and services.

-Common comorbidities requiring coordinated attention of several specialists, e.g., drug treatment specialist, infectious disease specialist, surgeon, dermatologist, psychologist, psychiatrist, sexual and reproductive health specialist etc.
+Common comorbidities requiring coordinated attention of several specialists, e.g., drug treatment specialist, infectious disease specialist, surgeon, dermatologist, psychologist, psychiatrist, sexual and reproductive health specialist, etc.

-Cooccurring social or legal challenges related to housing, nutrition, hygiene, childcare.
+Cooccurring social or legal challenges related to housing, nutrition, hygiene and childcare.